ietf/www.ietf.org/README.md

 2. While some of this content is aimed specifically at those new to the IETF, avoid constantly declaring that as it actually puts people off by labelling them and boxing them into a pre-defined role.
 Better just to tell people the facts and let them decide how they fit in.

-3. Wherever possible say "this is what X is" rather than the old Tao approach of "you might think X is … but no it’s actually … !!".
+3. Wherever possible, say "this is what X is," rather than the old Tao approach of "you might think X is …, but no it’s actually … !!".

-4. Move almost all of the side remarks, insights into culture, memes, etc into the separate document on being effective, while still trying to capture the intent where needed.
-It’s not that they’re without value, it’s just that they have a time and a place where they are most effective and that is when someone is thinkibng about how they participate, not when they are leanring the facts of how things work.
+4. Move almost all of the side remarks, insights into culture, memes, etc. into the separate document on being effective, while still trying to capture the intent where needed.
+It’s not that they’re without value, it’s just that they have a time and a place where they are most effective, and that is when someone is thinking about how they participate, not when they are learning the facts of how things work.

 5. Limit the number of external references.
 There’s a balance between referencing sources and providing additional information, and distracting people from the current document.